ryan-mcclue/ryan-mcclue/src/knowledge.md

 Spreadsheet to encode state machine for QA.
 Often drivers are state machines
+FSMs are useful in times where you have to wait and don't have threads?
+FSMs good for reactive systems (of which embedded are)

 TODO: also have a power section (e.g. how many volts, does it have low-power mode?)